Frequently Asked Questions

 - Receive discounts on conferences, products, services, and training

 Membership is open to those interested in the field of business continuity, emergency management, risk management and similar disciplines.
-If you would like to participate in our diverse network of over 2,400 professionals to learn and share knowledge about business continuity planning, join today!
+If you would like to participate in our diverse network of nearly 2,400 professionals to learn and share knowledge about business continuity planning, join today!

 ACP chapters are listed in the Contact Us section of the website.
 Use the interactive map to locate a chapter in your area or use the drop down list to find a specific chapter.

 Chapters accept and encourage participation from members across the country.
 If you travel extensively, join the chapter where you would attend a majority of your meetings.
 Then feel free to contact any ACP Chapter located where you are traveling and RSVP for meetings.

 ACP accepts checks, money orders, and major credit cards (Master Card, Visa, Discover and American Express).